 The Missoula Art Museum is open to the public during regular hours (Tuesday through Saturday, 10 AM to 5 PM).

 We take the safety of our staff and guests very seriously.
 A maximum of 25 visitors are allowed in the building at one time.
-Please note that the Goldberg Family Foundation Library is closed to the public until further notice.
+The Goldberg Family Foundation Library is open to the public, but please limit capacity to three guests at one time to allow for physical distancing.
 Face coverings are required for all visitors over the age of 5 while inside the building, regardless of museum capacity.
 This is per an order by the Missoula County Health Department, which remains in effect even after the state-wide mask requirement has lapsed.
 We have face coverings to lend for free at the entrance.

-Learn more about our new procedures and protocols by clicking here.
+Learn more about our current procedures and protocols.